 Camilo Castelo Branco was born in Lisbon on March 13th 1825 and died in São Miguel de Seide on June 1st 1890.
-He was the son of Manuel Joaquim Botelho Castelo Branco, lost his mother at the age of two and his father at the age of ten, going to live with his aunt from his father’s side, Rita Emília, in Vila Real.
+He was the son of Manuel Joaquim Botelho Castelo Branco, lost his mother at the age of two and his father at the age of ten and was raised by his aunt from his father’s side, Rita Emília, in Vila Real.

-Just like his love life, his professional choices too were unpredictable: between 1842 and 1845 he was enrolled at the Medical Surgery School of Porto, but in 1846 he left to Coimbra where it is believed he wanted to study Law, though he never started the degree.
+Much like his love life, his professional life was just as unpredictable: between 1842 and 1845 he had enrolled at med school in Oporto, but in 1846 he quit and moved to Coimbra, where it is believed he planned to study Law but never enrolled.

-In 1848, he settled in the city of Porto wanting to dedicate his professional life to journalism, but in 1850 he ended up enrolling in the seminary, embracing religious life.
-However, this vocation stopped before it started and Camilo “took up the adventurous life of fun-seeking romantic “lion”, split between the cafés, theatres, the saloons of the Porto bourgeoisie, and the editorial offices of the newspapers” (ibid.).
-This is when he met Ana Augusta Plácido “the femme fatal of his life” (ibid.), then married to Manuel Pinheiro Alves.
-They fell in love and ran away to Lisbon, and ended up going to prison in Porto for the crime of adultery.
-They ended up being pardoned and went to live in Lisbon until the death of Pinheiro Alves, after which they went to live in São Miguel de Seide.
+In 1848, he settled down in Oporto aiming to become a journalist, but in 1850 he went to study in a seminary.
+However, that career stopped before it even started and Camilo “took up the adventurous life of a fun-seeking romantic “lion”, going back and forth between cafés, theatres, the city bourgeois saloons and the editorial offices of the newspapers” (ibid.).
+This is when he met Ana Augusta Plácido “the femme fatal of his life” (ibid.), who was married to Manuel Pinheiro Alves at the time.
+They fell in love and fled to Lisbon and were later arrested in the prison of Oporto for adultery.
+They were pardoned and moved to Lisbon.
+After the death of Pinheiro Alves they moved to São Miguel de Seide.

-Aná Plácido and Pinheiro Alves had one son, Manuel, whom Camilo and Ana gave two more brothers: Jorge and Nuno.
-During twenty-five years, Camilo lived only from his writing and in 1858 he was accepted into the Academy of Science on recommendation by Alexandre Herculano.
+Ana Plácido already had one son from her previous marriage, Manuel and gave birth to Camilo’s two sons: Jorge and Nuno.
+During twenty-five years, Camilo’s writing was his main source of income and in 1858 he was accepted into the Academy of Science on a recommendation made by Alexandre Herculano.